bajicdusko/bajicdusko.github.io/_posts/2020-06-07-moving-away-from-google-services.md

     Some other alternatives are OneDrive and Dropbox, but no one can't beat 200GB package I'm using.
 It's worth mentioning that [Office 365 Personal (1TB)](https://onedrive.live.com/about/en-us/plans/) has acceptable price of 69.99$ annually as you get Office applications as well.
 However, if we scale it to 2TB it's more expensive than Google One.

 6. **Android** ❌
 There isn't much to do here.
 Whatever I use, they'll collect data from my mobile anyway.
-Switching to Apple or some chinese manufacturer makes sense only to disperse data, instead of sending it to Google data center.
+Switching to Apple or some chinese manufacturer makes sense only to disperse data.
 So my next phone will be either iPhone or Xiaomi :).
 7. **Docs**, **Spreadsheet**, **Calendar**, **Contacts** and **Notes** are usually part of email service or in my case, Nextcloud solution. 🔄
 8. **YouTube** and **Maps** have no alternative, therefore I'll stick with these. ❎
 9. **Gmail** ❌